sergiomtzlosa/docker-pdf2htmlex/README.md

-# Docker source image to convert PDFs into beautiful HTML
+# Docker image to convert PDFs into beautiful HTML

 Suppose you have a PDF file ~/pdf/test.pdf, simply place on your pdf file path and type: